-If you're new to VoIP, before purchasing a VoIP phone, first try out sipgate with a free VoIP application first (see below).
-There is no cost to sign up and try us out.
+If you're new to VoIP, before purchasing a VoIP phone, first try out sipgate by using a free VoIP application (softphone/app) before purchasing any hardware or software.

 An ATA adaptor connects your fixed line (POTS) telephone handsets to your router so that they can be used for VoIP calls.

 Routers with integrated VoIP adaptors are available.
 Unless you wish to replace your existing router, we'd recommend avoiding combination router-adaptor devices.
-Their set up can be much more complex than a standard Adaptor.
+The set up of these cross functional devices can be much more complex than a standard Adaptor.